-Centre ValBio is located adjacent to Ranomafana National Park in the southeastern part of Madagascar.
+Centre ValBio is a state-of-the art research station located adjacent to Ranomafana National Park in the southeastern part of Madagascar.
 The park consists of tropical rainforest that lies approximately 90 kilometers west of the Indian Ocean on the east-facing escarpment of Madagascar’s central high plateau.
 Madagascar’s capital city, Antananarivo, has a major international airport.

 Access to Centre ValBio and Ranomafana National Park is straightforward, reliable and, upon arrival in Madagascar, can be completed in fewer than 10 hours.
-Major shopping for special supplies and banking is recommended in either Antananarivo or Fianarantsoa, since the while the quaint village of Ranomafana is developing quickly, these are currently not available.
+Major shopping for special supplies and banking is recommended in either Antananarivo or Fianarantsoa.
+While the quaint village of Ranomafana is developing quickly, these are currently not available.

-Centre ValBio’s campus is located just near the RNP Talatakely trail entrance, 7 kilometers west of Ranomafana Village, where you can find a post office, an internet café, local market and stores, Madagascar National Parks main office, governmental offices and many other local attractions (see below.).
-Getting between CVB and Ranomafana is about an hour walk or 15-minute car ride.
+Centre ValBio’s campus is located near the RNP Talatakely trail entrance, 7 kilometers west of Ranomafana Village, where you can find a post office, an internet café, local market and stores, Madagascar National Parks main office, governmental offices and many other local attractions (see below).
+Getting between CVB and Ranomafana is about an hour walk or 15 minute car ride.
 Local transportation can be arranged through Centre ValBio’s logistics department.

 As a researcher, student, scientific tourist or volunteer you will be staying in our modern accommodations within Namanabe Hall.
 Namanabe was inaugurated in 2012 and features private, semi private, and dorm accommodations.
 Most researchers will stay in in quad or six bed dorm accommodations with detached common shower and bathroom facilities.
 Professors and VIP will have preference to lodge in our private rooms with en-suite facilities.
 Please contact CVB if you have specific questions regarding lodging or accommodations for your stay.
 During high season (July-Dec) CVB does book out quickly.
 We ask that you make reservations as soon as possible to ensure a bed.